-Rushcliffe Armed Forces Community Covenant
+Rushcliffe Armed Forces Covenant

-Housing – Rushcliffe Borough Council provides a range of advice and support including help finding a place to live, benefits and money management - Housing advice and help.
+- Housing – Rushcliffe Borough Council provides a range of advice and support including help finding a place to live, benefits and money management - Housing advice and help.

 Health – There are many ways that you can access local health services.
 It’s important that you choose the right one to ensure you get the right care, in the right place, first time.
 Find your nearest GP, Dentist or Optician – NHS Rushcliffe Clinical Commissioning Group.

 Education – Due to multiple postings, children may have to move frequently between schools, and as such, transition arrangements need to be considered.
 For details on how to apply for a school place in Rushcliffe – Nottinghamshire County Council Education.

 Employment – On leaving the armed forces finding employment can be a challenge.
 However support and training is available through a range of local sources including Rushcliffe Borough Council Job Fairs, Job Centre Plus, Central College Nottingham Careers Transition Partnership www.ctp.org.uk and The Forces Employment Chartity www.rfea.org.uk

 Royal British Legion - The Royal British Legion provide a wide range of advice and help on all of the above issues for ex-service personnel and their dependants.
 Visit the Nottinghamshire Royal British Legion web site for details of your nearest branch.

 The Service Leaver’s Guide, provided by the MoD, offers detailed information and advice for service personnel who are planning to leave or have left regular service.